youtube/cobalt/cobalt/site/docs/reference/starboard/modules/16/configuration_constants.md

 Specifies the preferred byte order of color channels in a pixel.
 Refer to starboard/configuration.h for the possible values.
 EGL/GLES platforms should generally prefer a byte order of RGBA, regardless of endianness.

-### kSbUserMaxSignedIn

-The maximum number of users that can be signed in at the same time.